linmx0130/PaperNotes/notes.md

+### Unsupervised Machine Translation Using Monolingual Corpora Only
+* Authros: Guillaume Lample, Ludovic Denoyer, Marc'Aurelio Ranzato
+* Index: arXiv 1711.00043
+* Reading date: 06/11/2017
+* Categories: Natural Language Processing, Machine Learning
+* Tag: Machine translation, Transfer learning, Adversarial training

+This paper shows that it is possible to learn a machine translation model by mapping words of two language into a same representation space WITHOUT parallel corporas.
+The proposed method includes a denoising auto-encoder to encode input sentences and an adversarial training loss to merge latent spaces of two different languages.
+The adversarial discriminator tries to tell from which language the hidden states are encoded.
+A cross domain training loss (cross entropy loss on back-translation outputs) is used to create the mapping directly.

+The ablation study shows that noise in training auto-encoder contributes a lot on the final result.
+Adversarial loss and auto-encoding loss are also important.
+Finally iterative training will boost the performance at more than 5 BLEU scores.
+In fact they propose a brilliant method to map tokens from two different domains into a single space.

 ### Houdini: Fooling Deep Structured Prediction Models
 * Authors: Moustapha Cisse, Yossi Adi, Natalia Neverova, Joseph Keshet
 * Index: arXiv 1707.05373